paolomainardi/paolomainardi.com/src/content/posts/macos-app-shortcuts/index.md

 - $HOME/.skhdrc
 ```

-And start adding your keyboard shortcuts, for now i have just 2:
+And start adding your keyboard shortcuts, for now, i have just 2:

 ```shell {linenos=inline}
 ## Inspirations